 I found the Ilford contrast filter recommendations to be literally spot on with my tests.
 This solves a big concern for me and now I can move onto thinking through the rest of my open issues before the trip.
 I plan on using Tri-X in my Nikon F camera while doing hand-held photography and printing my best images as described above.
 I will be using both Tri-X and T-Max in my Mamiya 7 and Fuji 690GSWIII when I want to create black and white prints of the epic Pacific Northwest landscapes.
 Two of the places I plan on visiting first are Mt.
 Rainer and the Olympic National Forest.
 I suspect I will also consume a lot of Fuji Provia and Velvia in my Fuji 690 in those lush green landscapes.
 I will continue to share my experiences during this journey in hopes the information helps other analog darkroom photographers.

-If you would like to support me in this project, please consider making a one time donation or a regular subscription option is also available.
+If you would like to support my continue efforts in analog photography, please consider making a one time donation or a regular subscription option is also available.